Step-by-Step guide to setting up the NLDS client on JASMIN

 Initialising the Near-line Data Store...

-Successfully initialised, the config file at ~/.nlds-config has been updated with some of the necessary information to start using the NLDS.
+Successfully initialised, the config file at ~/.nlds-config has been updated with all of the necessary information to start using the NLDS.

 {